 To preserve your sanity for just a few more months, you head out and buy a baby walker.
 You know, one of those spaceship-looking containers with wheels.
 You think you are doing her a favor.
 Keeping her safe while encouraging her need to explore on her feet.

 But wait!
-There is a better way to support your little one as she learns to walk…and we are here to tell you all about it!
+There are better ways to support your little one as she learns to walk…and we are here to tell you all about them!

 First, let’s explore that all-important, much celebrated, milestone of walking.

 Learning to Walk

 So many developmental skills have to work together in sync to allow your baby to walk.
 Her proprioceptive system tells her feet where they are in relation to the rest of her body and send signals to the brain about where her entire body is in space.
 This system also uses its tiny receptors in her feet to tell her brain about what type of surface she is walking on.
 Is it stable?
 Is it soft or hard?
 Will it hurt if I fall down?